 11. Pine Cone Christmas Trees

 Collect some pine cones and let the kids paint them green, adding tiny baubles or glitter for decoration.
 These pine cone trees are so cute and make wonderful natural decorations around the house.
+You can find more inspiration in our DIY pine cone table decoration ideas.

 12. Pom-Pom Christmas Trees

 Use popsicle sticks and green pom-poms to create cute little Christmas trees.
 It’s a fun way for kids to practice their gluing skills while making something festive.
 I’ve seen kids light up when they add a star on top!
+You can find more festive Christmas crafts with pom poms to keep the crafting fun going.

 13. Santa Beard Cutting Practice